pudly/schmopera-hugo/content/articles/bocelli-evancho-to-sing-at-trump-inauguration-opera-folk-feel-weird-about-it.md

 date = "2016-12-14T18:31:00+00:00"
 lastmod = "2017-01-17T11:59:00+00:00"
 publishDate = "2016-12-16T09:35:00+00:00"
-slug = "bocelli-evancho-to-sing-at-trump-inauguration-opera-folk-feel-weird-about-it"
-title = "Bocelli &amp; Evancho to sing at Trump inauguration, opera folk feel weird about it"
+short_description = "Personally, I suppose I feel a bit icky that it was within the opera world (which does include popera) where the Trump people found artists willing to perform for his big day.
+Like it somehow shames by association a whole community of opera singers who are largely liberal-leaning." slug = "bocelli-evancho-to-sing-at-trump-inauguration-opera-folk-feel-weird-about-it" title = "Bocelli &amp; Evancho to sing at Trump inauguration, opera folk feel weird about it"
 +++